tyronwyt/Habitus-Capital/site/content/slider/slides.md

   -Dynamic Edges
   -The consistent evolution of our successful habits
 caption2: Present
-title2: You Invest in; our vision of the future
+title2: We Create; our vision of the future
 caption3: Future
-title3: 'Together; We achieve naturally, high-performance'
+title3: 'We achieve; naturally, high-performance'
 caption4: Habitus Capital Legacy
 title4: '''Keep only what remains, nourished and blessed by the sun and soils'''
 ---